The Light shines in the darkness, and the darkness has not overcome it.– John 1:5

 There are fewer places darker than a prison cell.
 There, separated from all that they ever knew or loved, men and women struggle with feelings of despair and hopelessness.
 As they search for some sense of meaning and purpose for their lives, they wonder if anyone outside the walls of the prison knows or cares about their struggles.

 But even in the darkest places, there is Light.

-For nearly 40 years, Prison Fellowship has been going into correctional facilities, sharing the good news of Jesus Christ with those behind bars, and offering the hope of true transformation.
+For more than 40 years, Prison Fellowship has been going into correctional facilities, sharing the good news of Jesus Christ with those behind bars, and offering the hope of true transformation.
 Through the use of Bible-based programming, and with the help of thousands of committed volunteers, lives are being changed, hope is being restored, and darkness is being replaced with the promise of a future.